-The resume is often the most baffling part of the job search process for many people.
+If writing resumes seems like one of the most baffling parts of the job search process, you’re not alone.
 You might have an idea of what one looks like and the types of info that goes on it… so you find a layout, put your name, education, and jobs on it, and you’re done, right?
 WRONG!

 Contrary to popular belief, a resume is NOT a professional biography… it is an advertisement for you.
 It’s like a flyer you would create for a product you were selling to tell your target audience why they should buy it… but in this case, the product is you.